- Things to Know

 - Diphtheria is an infectious disease caused by bacteria that usually produce exotoxins that damage human tissue.

 - The initial symptoms of diphtheria are flu-like but worsen to include fever, swallowing problems, hoarseness, enlarged lymph nodes, coughing, and shortness of breath; some patients may have skin involvement, producing skin ulcers.

-- The highest risk factor for developing diphtheria is not getting immunized against the disease; other factors include crowding, immunosuppression, and direct or indirect contact with an infected individual.
+- The highest risk factor for developing diphtheria is not being immunized against the disease; other factors include crowding, immunosuppression, and direct or indirect contact with an infected individual.

-- Diphtheria is diagnosed by the patient's history and physical examination; culture of Corynebacterium from the patient yields a definitive diagnosis although patient should be treated if diphtheria is even suspected.
+- Doctors diagnose diphtheria by the patient's history and physical examination; a culture of Corynebacterium from the patient yields a definitive diagnosis although the patient should be treated if diphtheria is even suspected.

-- The treatment of diphtheria involves early administration of antibiotics; the use of antitoxin, made in horses, is done to neutralize Corynebacterium exotoxin that has not bound to human tissue.
+- The treatment of diphtheria involves early administration of antibiotics; antitoxin, made in horses, neutralizes Corynebacterium exotoxin that has not bound to human tissue.

-- Complications of diphtheria include heart-rhythm problems, sepsis, organ damage, and breathing problems (pseudomembrane formation, for example) that can be severe enough to cause death.
+- Complications of diphtheria include heart rhythm problems, sepsis, organ damage, and breathing problems that can be severe enough to cause death.